xiaoyang-sde/knowledge-base/docs/operating-systems/02-cpu-virtualization.md

 ### Restricted Operation

 - User mode: The code that runs in the user mode is restricted from certain instructions, such as issuing I/O requests.
 The code should execute a system call to perform the privileged operations.
-- Kernel mode: The opearting system runs in the kernel mode could execute privileged operations and restricted insturctions.
+- Kernel mode: The operating system runs in the kernel mode could execute privileged operations and restricted insturctions.

 The kernel sets up a trap table at boot time to define the handlers of certain events (system call, keyboard interrupt, etc.) and inform the hardware of the locations of these trap handlers.